ChristilawD/AWS_CloudFormation/README.md

 #### Validated and Tested
 #### Wiki page created

-### Public Templates are still a Work In Progress, use at your own risk.
-I am working through a few things and will update ASAP.
-VPC Templates are solid.

 **NOTE** In order to create Elastisearch Domain in AWS using CloudFormation verify you have the following Service Role created in IAM!!

 AWSServiceRoleForAmazonElasticsearchService